New Brighton, New Zealand: Education

 The suburb also has a number of kindergarten and childcare facilities, including New Brighton Community Preschool and Nursery.

 Sport and recreation

-Rāwhiti Domain is the main sports field in the suburb, and has facilities for the New Brighton Rugby Football Club and the New Brighton Olympic Athletic Club.
+Rāwhiti Domain is the main sports field in the suburb, and has facilities for the Rawhiti Golf Club, New Brighton Rugby Football Club, New Brighton Cricket Club, and the New Brighton Olympic Athletic Club.
 The suburb also has a bowling club, located at the Returned Services' Association building.

 The New Brighton Surf Bathing and Life Saving Club is the oldest surf life saving club in New Zealand, having been established in July 1910.